 Mapuche martial art

 The Mapuches whose name means people of the Earth developed a martial art called Kollellaullin.
 The warriors weichafes the elite units of the Mapuches were trained in this martial art from small.
-Not only was it a martial art of combat but they were also mentally trained in the resistance to pain and in the acceptance of death by means of hard exercises.
+Not only was it a martial art of combat but they were also mentally trained in the resistance to pain and the acceptance of death using hard exercises.
 This martial art is exclusively Mapuche and the most lethal created by Indians,

 Among the exercises were long solitary fasts in the woods or mountains, sitting on boiling fathoms, or naked in the snow, bathing several times a day in the cold waterfalls, among others.
 The Mapuche warrior went to war freshly bathed and with clean clothes, because for him the war was something sacred, a field of action where he could manifest the best of himself and his highest qualities.

 Aymaras do not have a word for time, but they have words for yesterday and year, for old and slow, and for other concepts related to time.
 Their concept of time is opposed to all other cultures on the planet; for them, the past is seen ahead and the future awaits behind.
 Each language reflects in a particular way a vision of the world.
 In the Aymara language, it is very important to mark whether or not the speaker saw the action happening.
 As long as it is not within reach, nothing is taken for granted.